AI Agents··5 min read

 If your task has clear inputs and clear rules, just write code.
 You don't need an LLM.
 You don't need an agent.
 You need a function.

-So when do you actually need an LLM?
+When do you actually need an LLM?

 Here's a real example.
 You're building a support system and tickets come in as free-text emails.
 Some are billing issues, some are bugs, some are feature requests.
 A customer might write "I got charged twice last month" or "your checkout page is broken on Safari" or "would be cool if you had dark mode."